 Antonio Cardinal Bacci

-Posted in "Follow Me", ARMOUR of CHRIST, CHRIST, the WAY,TRUTH,LIFE, GOD ALONE!, MEDITATIONS - ANTONIO CARD BACCI, QUOTES on LOVE of GOD, QUOTES on MEDITATION, QUOTES on PRAYER, QUOTES on SELF-DENIAL, QUOTES on THE LIGHT of CHRIST, QUOTES on UNITY/with GOD, The FAITHFUL on PILGRIMAGE
+Posted in "Follow Me", CHRIST the LIGHT, CHRIST, the WAY,TRUTH,LIFE, GOD ALONE!, MEDITATIONS - ANTONIO CARD BACCI, QUOTES on LOVE of GOD, QUOTES on MEDITATION, QUOTES on PRAYER, QUOTES on SELF-DENIAL, QUOTES on UNITY/with GOD, SOLDIERS/ARMOUR of CHRIST, The FAITHFUL on PILGRIMAGE

 Thought for the Day – 18 July – Intimacy with Jesus